LBHackney-IT/lbh-base-api/README.md

 $ make test
 ```

-To run database tests locally (e.g. via Visual Studio) the `CONNECTION_STRING` environment variable will need to be populated with:
+To run database tests locally (e.g. via Visual Studio) and you are using Postgres the `CONNECTION_STRING` environment variable will need to be populated with:

 `Host=localhost;Database=testdb;Username=postgres;Password=mypassword"`